Recording & Reporting Crime

 Department of Justice Reporting

-The Records Unit also maintains required files needed to register with the Department of Justice
+The Records Unit also maintains required files needed to register with the Department of Justice, such as:

 - 457.1 PC / arson registrants